Caligula91/cocktails-app/README.md

 ## Wihslist and Shopping list are stored in Firebase Realtime Database

-When adding cocktail to wihslist or changing shopping list, they are saved in database.
+Each change of wihslist or shopping list is commited in database.
 User can access only it's own data.